 - MBS8 show superior anti-tumor activity in monotherapy to many approved therapies

-- Combination with PD-1 therapy, radiotherapy and chemotherapy show complete remission in preclinical models
+- Combination with Immune Checkpoint Inhibitors, radiotherapy and chemotherapy show complete remission in preclinical models

 Todays challenges in cancer treatment

 The major challenge for cancer treatment today is to improve treatment and survival of patients with advanced, recurrent and metastatic disease.